 How To Create a Cartoon Avatar from a Photo

-Using an app to turn your photo into an incognito cartoon representation is easy.
+Using an app to turn your photo into an incognito cartoon representation is actually pretty easy and doesn’t require an advanced art degree.
 Check out these easy steps to find out how.

-If you’re going to cartoonize a photo, then you should find a reasonably good photo of yourself that gives off the right vibe.
-For purposes of this article, we’re going to cartoonize a stock photo of some guy we found on the Internet.
-(It’s OK, it’s a public domain image and we have permission to use it!)
+If you’re going to create a cartoon photo, then you should find a reasonably good photo of yourself that gives off the right vibe.
+For the purposes of this article, we’re going to transform a stock photo of some guy we found on the Internet.

-With so many apps available, finding the “right” one may prove hard.
-To see a list of all available apps, type “cartoon avatar photo maker” into the search bar of the App Store or the Google Play Store.
+With so many apps available, finding the right one may prove hard.
+To see a list of all available apps, type “cartoon avatar photo maker” into the search bar of the Apple App Store or the Google Play Store.

 - Cartoon Face animation creator by VicMan LLC